flathub/com.jagex.RuneScape/CONTRIBUTING.md

 1. Install `flatpak-builder`
 1. Clone the repository and cd into it.
-1. Build to a local repository: `flatpak-builder --force-clean --repo=repo runescape com.jagex.RuneScape.json`
+1. Build to a local repository: `flatpak-builder --state-dir=tmp/flatpak-builder --force-clean --repo=tmp/repo tmp/runescape com.jagex.RuneScape.json`
-1. Add your local repository to your list in flatpak: `flatpak --user remote-add runescape-local --no-gpg-verify repo`
+1. Add your local repository to your list in flatpak: `flatpak --user remote-add runescape-local --no-gpg-verify tmp/repo`
 1. Install the game from your local repository: `flatpak --user install runescape-local com.jagex.RuneScape`

 And as the manifest gets updated run the following to update your flatpak locally.

-`flatpak --user update com.jagex.RuneScape`
+`flatpak --user update -y com.jagex.RuneScape`

 ## Detailed guidelines